-WASHINGTON, D.C. – U.S. Rep. John Katko (NY-24) this afternoon provided the following statement regarding the Tax Cut and Jobs Act:
+WASHINGTON, D.C. – U.S. Rep. John Katko (NY-24) today released the following statement: